twolfson/grunt-fontsmith/README.md

 # grunt-fontsmith

-Grunt plugin for composing SVGs into multiple fonts, a character mapping, and CSS variables
+Grunt plugin for composing SVGs into multiple fonts, a character mapping, and CSS variables.

+The use case for this was to have a synchronized and automatically generated variable set between HTML character entities (e.g. `&#e002;`), CSS variables (e.g. `content: '\e002';), and fonts.

 ## Getting Started
 Install this grunt plugin via `npm install grunt-fontsmith` and add it to your `gruntfile`: